-Our plan has a Kaiser Permanente 2018 Comprehensive Formulary.
+Our plan has a Kaiser Permanente 2019 Comprehensive Formulary.
 We call it the "Drug List" for short.
 It tells you which Part D prescription drugs are covered under the Part D benefit included in our plan.
 The drugs on this list are selected by our plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
 Medicare has approved our Drug List.
 The Drug List also tells you if there are any rules that restrict coverage for your drugs.

+We will provide you a copy of our Drug List.
 To get the most complete and current information about which drugs are covered, you can visit our website (kp.org/seniormedrx) or call Member Services (phone numbers are printed on the back cover of this booklet).

-Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Report with a summary of payments made for your Part D prescription drugs
+Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs you more information about the Part D EOB and how it can help you keep track of your drug coverage.